seancorfield/next-jdbc/doc/getting-started.md

 ## Datasources, Connections & Transactions

 In the examples above, we created a datasource and then passed it into each function call.
 When `next.jdbc` is given a datasource, it creates a `java.sql.Connection` from it, uses it for the SQL operation, and then closes it.
-If you're not using a connection pooling datasource, that can be quite an overhead: setting up database connections to remote servers is not cheap!
+If you're not using a connection pooling datasource (see below), that can be quite an overhead: setting up database connections to remote servers is not cheap!

 If you want to run multiple SQL operations without that overhead each time, you can create the connection yourself and reuse it across several operations using `with-open` and `next.jdbc/get-connection`: